 Please adhere to the following guidelines.
 They will be strictly enforced:

-Typically six problems will be assigned after every Thursday lecture and are due within one week of assignment.
+Typically five problems will be assigned after every Thursday lecture and are due within one week of assignment.

 Homework will be accepted only before the due date.
-All homeworks must be submitted online through the digital drop box through Blackboard.
+All homeworks must be submitted in class before lecture begins.